Ollama Herd vs GPUStack

 What is GPUStack?

-GPUStack (~5K GitHub stars) is an open-source GPU cluster management platform built by GPUSTACK.ai.
-It orchestrates multiple inference backends (vLLM, SGLang, TensorRT-LLM, llama.cpp) across heterogeneous GPU hardware including NVIDIA, AMD, Intel, and Apple Silicon.
+GPUStack (~5.5K GitHub stars as of August 2026) is an open-source GPU cluster management platform built by GPUSTACK.ai.
+It orchestrates multiple inference backends (vLLM, SGLang, TensorRT-LLM) across heterogeneous datacenter GPU hardware including NVIDIA, AMD, Ascend, and other accelerators.
 GPUStack provides model lifecycle management, user/API key governance, and Grafana/Prometheus dashboards for enterprise GPU fleet operations.
+As of v2.0.0 it is Linux-only: macOS and Windows support were dropped, so it no longer runs on a Mac fleet at all.

 What is Ollama Herd?